 The placement arrangement is almost continuous over 24 months (although there is a short summer break between year 1 and 2) and it is almost certain that students will remain in one single organised placement from start to finish.
 There are no clearly defined breaks requiring placement to be re-organised apart possibly the summer break mentioned above although it is often the case that the dates of the students summer holiday break are agreed between the student and the placement in the same way as employed staff would be.

-If the placement has paid the student and thereby changed their status that of a ‘worker’ then because of the continuous nature of the placement within these programmes we would recommend that at 12 months the student is moved to a different organisation or the employer offers the student employment.
+If the placement has paid the student and thereby changed their status to that of a ‘worker’ then because of the continuous nature of the placement within these programmes we would recommend that at 12 months the student is moved to a different organisation or the employer offers the student employment.
 This could be as an Apprentice in which case the NMW Apprenticeship rate, which is lower, could be offered.

 To avoid students on placement becoming ‘workers’ placements should not pay or provide the student with benefits or any other form of “consideration” during their placement.
 In this way the NMW would not apply.